 Charming sidewalk cafes lead up to Batignolles Square, a neighborhood park filled with landscaped hills and dells, a duck pond, and pétanque courts.

-On the other side is Parc Clichy-Batignolles, a gorgeous new recreational arena once occupied by freight yards, where you'll find a skate park, basketball courts, and a playgound surrounded by natural landscaping, scenic walks, and sustainable energy displays including wind turbines and solar panels.
+On the other side is Parc Clichy-Batignolles, a gorgeous new recreational arena once occupied by freight yards, where you'll find beautiful ponds with ducks, a skate park, basketball courts, and a playgound surrounded by natural landscaping, scenic walks, and comfortable seating for relaxing and enjoy the views.

 Explore the Artsy & Bohemian Side of Batignolles in this 3-Hour Walking Tour